digitalyoshixi/zettelkasten/content/Hardware/MIPS Instruction Types.md

 - `rs` is a source register
 - `rt` is the destination register
 - `immediate` is a given value for various purposes.
 Two zeroes are always at the end of the address
+	- Note that for branching, we store the offset from the current PC, so that it can fit within immediate
 # J Type
 ![[MIPS Instruction Types-20250624153643874.webp]]
 - `opcode` : the opcode from [[MIPS Opcodes]]